YevheniiLi/YevheniiLi/README.md

 - 🔭 I'm on a journey to master full-stack development.

-- 📊 I'm currently honing my skills in React and Angular, database , RxJS, and TypeScript to create more efficient and robust web applications, and I'm excited to apply these skills to real-world projects.
+- 📊 I'm currently honing my skills in React and Angular, database, RxJS, and TypeScript to create more efficient and robust web applications.
 - 🛠️  Experience in end-to-end development, which encompasses both frontend and backend development.

 - 🌱  Continuously honing skills in the ever-evolving tech landscape.